wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ## HTTP usage {#http-usage}

-Following {{?BCP56}} guidelines, WHEP palyers MUST NOT match error codes returned by the WHEP endpoints and resources to a specific error cause indicated in this specification.
+Following {{?BCP56}} guidelines, WHEP players MUST NOT match error codes returned by the WHEP endpoints and resources to a specific error cause indicated in this specification.
 WHEP players MUST be able to handle all applicable status codes gracefully falling back to the generic n00 semantics of a given status code on unknown error codes.
 WHEP endpoints and resources could convey finer-grained error information by a problem statement json object in the response message body of the failed request as per {{?RFC9457}}.

 The WHEP endpoints and sessions are origin servers as defined in {{Section 3.6. of !RFC9110}} handling the requests and providing responses for the underlying HTTP resources.
-Those HTTP resources do not have any representation defined in this specification, so the WHEP endpoints and sessions MUST return a 2XX sucessfull response with no content when a GET request is received.
+Those HTTP resources do not have any representation defined in this specification, so the WHEP endpoints and sessions MUST return a 2XX successful response with no content when a GET request is received.

 ## Playback session set up  {#playback-session-setup}

 In order to set up a streaming session, the WHEP player MUST generate an SDP offer according to the JSEP rules for an initial offer as in {{Section 5.2.1 of !RFC9429}} and perform an HTTP POST request as per {{Section 9.3.3 of !RFC9110}} to the configured WHEP endpoint URL.

 The HTTP POST request MUST have a content type of "application/sdp" and contain the SDP offer as the body.
 The WHEP endpoint MUST generate an SDP answer according to the JSEP rules for an initial answer as in {{Section 5.3.1 of !RFC9429}} and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created WHEP session.
-If the HTTP POST to the WHEP endpoint has a content type different than "application/sdp" or the SDP is malformed, the WHEP endpoint MUST reject the HTTP POST request with an appropiate 4XX error response.
+If the HTTP POST to the WHEP endpoint has a content type different than "application/sdp" or the SDP is malformed, the WHEP endpoint MUST reject the HTTP POST request with an appropriate 4XX error response.

 As the WHEP protocol only supports the playback use case with unidirectional media, the WHEP player SHOULD use "recvonly" attribute in the SDP offer but MAY use the "sendrecv" attribute instead, "inactive" and "sendonly" attributes MUST NOT be used.
 The WHEP endpoint MUST use "sendonly" attribute in the SDP answer.